yuhang1995/custom-template-generator/README.md

 3. In the opened settings page, configure the `customTemplateGenerator.templates` setting
 4. Add your templates, each template should have `name` and `files` properties

+> Note: If you want to use a sample code as a template, you can select the file, right-click, choose `Copy Formatted Code`, and paste it into the settings.

 ##### Example

 ```json